Observation of a Lee-Huang-Yang Fluid: Supplemental Material

-The error bars in \Cref{fig:main} are calculated as follows: Horizontal error bars are calculated by error propagation on $U$ and are dominated by the error on the total atom number.
+The error bars in Fig. 3 of the main text are calculated as follows: Horizontal error bars are calculated by error propagation on $U$ and are dominated by the error on the total atom number.
 Since the atom numbers are measured independently before and after the data series, we have used the standard deviation on the atom number as a more conservative estimate than the standard error.
-Vertical error bars in \Cref{fig:main,fig:Bfield} are calculated from the standard errors on the fitted frequencies and the error on $\omega_0$ which we determine by propagating the errors on $\omega_{x/y/z}'$.
+Vertical error bars in Fig. 3 and Fig. 4 of the main text are calculated from the fit errors on the monopole oscillation frequencies and the error on $\omega_0$ which we determine by propagating the errors on $\omega_{i}'$.